Mastering SOAP Notes as a Wellness Professional

 In this article we’ll dive into each individual SOAP component, provide details on how to write a SOAP note, and share some relevant examples of SOAP notes for health and wellness professionals.

 A best practice for how to write a SOAP note is to assume that someone else will be reading it.
 Even if you end up being the only one who has eyes on your SOAP note, this mindset will encourage you to use clear language that’s easy for a client, colleague, or even litigators to understand.
-You should also strive for objectivity, sticking to the facts and avoiding assumptions or judgements.
+You should also strive for objectivity, sticking to the facts and avoiding assumptions or judgments.

 Using a short SOAP note template would be more appropriate for instances where a brief overview of the patient’s status will suffice, like during a follow-up visit or routine check-in.
 In our example above, the practitioner would likely take shorter SOAP notes if the client’s gut health has greatly improved and the appointment is a quick check-in on progress.

-Let’s now dive a little deeper into the four components of SOAP notes – Subjective, Objective, Assessment and Plan.
+Let’s now dive a little deeper into the four components of SOAP notes – Subjective, Objective, Assessment, and Plan.

-The Subjective section of your SOAP note is where you capture detailed information about your client’s complaints and lived experience of their symptoms.
+The Subjective section of your SOAP note is where you capture detailed information about your client’s complaints and experience of their symptoms.
 It typically centers around a Chief Complaint (CC), which is the thing that motivated them to book an appointment with you.
-You should avoid making assumptions around how a client is feeling or adding your own opinions and interpretations.
+You should avoid making assumptions about how a client is feeling or adding your own opinions and interpretations.
 Including direct quotes from your client can also help to keep your SOAP note unbiased and focused on the client’s point of view.

 To help put this into perspective, let’s look through the lens of an ND whose practice centers around helping women navigate perimenopausal hormone shifts and live their most balanced lives through this natural life transition.
 This practitioner is meeting with a new client, 48-year-old Claire, who is complaining of crashing fatigue, night sweats, sleep disturbances, and stubborn belly fat.
 Here’s a Subjective SOAP note example that outlines the types of information this practitioner might document: